SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • too invasive to integrate safely

-• a hidden dependency that becomes your new outage surface
+• a hidden dependency that becomes a new outage surface

 SimpleStates refuses that role.
-These tools emit a small set of facts at read time.
+It emits a small set of facts at read time.
 Your code decides what happens next.

 NON-NEGOTIABLE SEMANTICS